freebsd/freebsd-quarterly/2019q3/llsc.md

 malicious, threads in the same process or even to other process.
 If such thread constantly dirties the cache line used by ll/sc loop, it practically could make the kernel-mode thread to stuck in the loop forever.
-Since the loop it tight, and it does not check for signals, the thread cannot be stopped or killed.
+Since the loop is tight, and it does not check for signals, the thread cannot be stopped or killed.

 Solution is to make casueword implementation weak, which means that